 When not creating and performing in dance works, Ms Fushell invests in the next generation of dancers through her work at the Quinte Ballet School and George Brown College.

 vjk is a dance artist and choreographer based in Toronto, where she completed her MFA in Contemporary Dance Choreography at York University and continued to work in the Dance Department as an Assistant Professor in 2013.
 Her creations are lo-fi spectacle performances that often combine strong visuals and repetition with moving bodies.
 Currently obsessed with shared experiences of pleasure, her work follows a practice of locating, emphasizing, and persisting in seeking gratification.
-She is the creator of a public performance series Window Sightings, Co-Lover with The Toronto Dance Community Love-In, and half of Hyperstorage, a collective founded to produce More Than Naked: Canadian Edition with international renown dance artist Doris Uhlich.
+She is the creator of a public performance series Window Sightings, Co-Lover with The Toronto Dance Community Love-In.

-In the past, Kate has performed with NeilandSimone (UK), Simon Renaud (MTL), Blue Ceilings Dance/Lucy Rupert (TO), Eroca Nicols/Lady Janitor (the world), Vanessa Kimmons/VJK (TO), Heidi Strauss(TO), Elke Schroeder (Brussels), Amanda Acorn (TO), Bee Pallomina (TO), Parahumans and Tino Sehgal (the world).
+In the past, Kate has performed with NeilandSimone (UK), Simon Renaud (MTL), Blue Ceilings Dance/Lucy Rupert (TO), Eroca Nicols/Lady Janitor (the world), Vanessa Kimmons/VJK (TO), Heidi Strauss(TO), Elke Schroeder (Brussels), Amanda Acorn (TO), Bee Pallomina (TO), Robert Kinsbury, Andrew Tay (MTL), Parahumans (TO) and Tino Sehgal (the world).

 A recipient of the IMASCO Performing Arts Award and Spedding Award for Choreography as well, supported by Toronto Arts Council, Ontario Arts Council and Canada Council for the Arts on various projects.

 Board of Directors